A distinctive condition

-If you are pregnant and plan to give birth in a hospital, be aware of your risk of acquiring C-diff.
-This is especially true if you will be having a cesarean delivery.
+If you’re pregnant and plan to give birth in a hospital, be aware of your risk of acquiring C. diff.
+This is especially true if you’ll be having a cesarean delivery.

-If you do develop C-diff during pregnancy and/or in the postpartum period, treatment options will depend on the severity of your condition.
+If you do develop C. diff during pregnancy or in the postpartum period, treatment options will depend on the severity of your condition.
 But treatment will likely include rehydration, electrolyte replacement, and antibiotics.

-Currently, doctors don’t have enough evidence to recommend probiotics, either as treatment for C-diff or to take as prevention.
+Currently, doctors don’t have enough evidence to recommend probiotics, either as treatment for C. diff or as a preventative measure.
 But more research is being done and these recommendations might change in the future.

 Chaunie Brusie, BSN, is a registered nurse with experience in labor and delivery, critical care, and long-term care nursing.
 She lives in Michigan with her husband and four young children, and is the author of the book “Tiny Blue Lines.”